Grawnya/south-kerry-greenway/README.md

 * As a user, I want to know if any events are taking place along the route during the year.
 * As a user, I want to be able to easily contact the people who are managing the South Kerry Greenway.
 * As a user, I want to check out the social media pages from the South Kerry Greenway.

+## User Requirements and Expectations

+### Requirements
+* Easy to navigate on the different screen sizes – mobile, tablet and larger screens.
+* Add all required information in a clear and concise manner.
+* Entice the user to cycle the Greenway with attractive pictures and interesting events.
+* Provide an quick and simple way to contact the management of the South Kerry Greenway.